edmundo/spree-search/README.markdown

 ## Install
       script/extension install git://github.com/edmundo/spree-search.git

-You need to uncomment two methods (that builds the products collection) on search_extension.rb to make simple search work.
+You need to uncomment two methods (that builds the products collection) on products_controller.rb and taxons_controller.rb to make simple search work.

 ## Actual state
 Production ready.
 Updated to work with the latest i18n code.

 ## Functionality
-It includes basic name search that is suggested to be putted in a layout.
-It can be used in the main page or inside a taxon.
+It includes basic name search that is suggested to be putted in the main layout.
+It can be used through the main page or inside a taxon.
 It can be tested using the following route:
 /search/test